-- Enhance communication with students on a variety of topics through the construction of a listserv for PLSCBA students and amplifying the department's visibility across social media platforms; these efforts began in the fall of 2019. - Enhance interaction between the undergraduate director and Fulbright Advising by ensuring the director attends college advisor meetings and summer orientation sessions for both incoming freshman and transfer students. - Continue support for student organizations dedicated to professional development and experiential learning.
-These include the UA Prelaw Society, the UA undergraduate mock trial teams, the department's chapter of Pi Sigma Alpha, and the UA chapter of the International City Managers Association. - Improve internship preparation by designating a departmental internship director who is responsible for promoting internship opportunities to students, actively seeking out new internship opportunities, and standardizing the academic requirements for completing an internship. - Collaborate closely with the Fulbright College Employer Relations Office to inform students about career fairs and other career opportunities. - Encourage students to apply for study abroad opportunities.
+- Enhance communication with students on a variety of topics through the construction of a listserv for PLSCBA students and amplifying the department's visibility across social media platforms; these efforts began in the fall of 2019. - Enhance interaction between the undergraduate director and Fulbright Advising by ensuring the director attends college advisor meetings. - Continue support for student organizations dedicated to professional development and experiential learning.
+These include the UA Prelaw Society, the UA undergraduate mock trial teams, and the UA chapter of the International City Managers Association. - The department's Pi Sigma Alpha (PSA) chapter came under the leadership of a new faculty advisor and has since experienced dramatic growth as a result of his guidance.
+Historically, the chapter had a few dozen students on its rolls.
+But after the leadership change, membership jumped to roughly 85 in the early part of 2024 and by Fall 2024 it had leapt to over 125 enrolled members. - Improved internship preparation by designating a departmental internship director who is responsible for promoting internship opportunities to students, actively seeking out new internship opportunities, and standardizing the academic requirements for completing an internship.
+Participation in the internship has been robust under the leadership of Dr. Joshua Lee Mitchell in terms of both the number of students involved and the wide array of placement sites.
+For example, during the past academic year, roughly 50 students were awarded internships.
+They were placed in outlets as diverse as the House Committee for the Department of Homeland Security, the offices of both U.S. Senators from Arkansas, the U.S. Marshalls Service, and multiple different private legal firms.

+- Collaborate closely with the Fulbright College Employer Relations Office to inform students about career fairs and other career opportunities. - Encourage students to apply for study abroad opportunities.
 The Jack Reid Study Abroad Scholarship, an endowment which provides funding for students to study abroad, will continue to serve as a valuable means to assist students with the costs associated with such experiences.
-Currently, the department is promoting PLSC

-- courses available at the UA Rome Center, highlighting our commitment to global education. - Increase professional development through securing high impact internships, continue the active rejuvenation of and recruitment for the Pi Sigma Alpha honors society, and continuing the department's support of the UA Prelaw Society and mock trial teams.
-The department remains committed to supporting undergraduate students interested in attending academic conferences or engaging in faculty-led research. - Encourage faculty members to develop projects centered around experiential learning/service-learning in response to increasing student interest.
+Currently, the department is promoting PLSC courses available at the UA Rome Center, highlighting our commitment to global education. - Increased professional development through securing high impact internships, continued support for our rejuvenated and growing Pi Sigma Alpha honors society, and continuing the department's support of the UA Prelaw Society and mock trial teams. - The department remains committed to supporting undergraduate students interested in attending academic conferences or engaging in faculty-led research.
+We continue to have a vibrant tradition of encouraging our undergraduate majors to present their work or attend panels at professional conferences.
+For instance, during the past academic year, faculty members have accompanied students to both major conferences such as the Midwest Political Science Association (generally considered the second most significant conference in the discipline) and the prestigious National Conference of Black Political Scientists.
+Our students and faculty were also represented at the state-wide meeting of the annual Arkansas Political Science Association conference.
+In some cases, these presentations eventually resulted in the publication of co-authored student-faculty articles in refereed political science research journals. - Encourage faculty members to develop projects centered around experiential learning/service-learning in response to increasing student interest.
 This initiative is already gaining traction, with many courses incorporating these learning components into course design.
 The next step is for the department to develop better assessment tools to evaluate the effectiveness of these endeavors.